CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 2: Getting started with Barracuda on Azure.md

     ![](../images/image-007.jpg)

-1. Now will now see the Azure Portal Dashboard.
+1. Now you will be able to view the Azure Portal Dashboard.

 1. To toggle **show/hide** the Portal menu options with icon, **Click** on the **Show Menu** button.